-The power of arts and culture led to our foundation after our founder John Belcher saw the groundbreaking film Cathy Come Home and was inspired to set up Sheffield Family Housing Association.
+The power of arts and culture led to the foundation of our organisation, after our founder John Belcher saw the groundbreaking film Cathy Come Home.
 Arts and culture also have a huge impact on our happiness – that’s why providing opportunities for our customers to learn, grow and flourish is as important to us as providing people with a safe place to call home.

 Moments of Joy is our programme of creative activity for customers at our residential schemes.
 It includes externally funded and programmed activity that’s delivered by experienced participatory artists, and great activity that happens every day with customers and employees.
 We know that taking part in creative opportunities is good for health and wellbeing, and provides opportunities to have fun, learn and connect.

 From Autumn 2023 to Summer 2024 we have funding from Arts Council England, Sheffield City Council, Sheffield Church Burgesses Trust and The Sarah Nulty Power of Music Fund.
 There is creative activity happening at many of our extra-care homes, and additional funding is being explored for activity at other schemes.